 My journey to the world of instant film continues.
-I have really enjoyed very much using the Fuji 210 Instax camera for family and friends snapshots, it really reminds took me back many many years ago and it seems that everyone is really enjoying a “Polaroid” photo.
+I have really enjoyed very much using the Fuji 210 Instax camera for casual snapshots, it really reminds took me back many many years ago and it seems that everyone is really enjoying a “Polaroid” photo.
 So, I started taking a few images at different subjects, trying to learn better this camera.

 Actually, there are not many things to master with the Fuji 210, since its a fully auto automatic camera.
 It only has a LIGHTEN/DARKEN override which I am trying to see how exactly is working in different light conditions.